SoftwareHeritage/swh-docs/docs/sysadm/mirror-operations/planning.rst

 ..
 Warning::

-   Volumes given in this section are estimations and numbers from **May 2024**.
+   Volumes given in this section are estimations and numbers from **December 2025**.

 The global raw hardware requirements are:

 - a database system for the main storage of the archive (the graph structure);
-  the current volume of the Postgresql database is about 42TB, with an increase rate of about 16To/year, the cassandra database it about 30TB with an increase of 7TB/year (multiply this per 3 to use a standard x3 replication factor)
+  the current volume of the Postgresql database is about 33TB, the cassandra database it about 60TB with an increase of 16TB/year (multiply this per 3 to use a standard x3 replication factor)
-- an object storage system for the objects (archived software source code files); the current volume is about 3PB with an increase rate of about 750TB/year,
+- an object storage system for the objects (archived software source code files); the current volume is about 3.6PB with an increase rate of about 750TB/year,
-- an elasticsearch engine; the current main index is about 390M entries (origins) for an index size of 380GB; the increase rate is about 2M entries/month,
+- an elasticsearch engine; the current main index is about 500M entries (origins) for an index size of 700GB; the increase rate is about 2M entries/month,
 - a web/application server for the main web application and public API,
 - a few compute nodes for the application services.